jolivain/glslsandbox-player/README.md

     glslsandbox-player -F texture.glslf -0 image.png

   For now, supported PNG formats are one to four 8-bit channels (Luminance, Luminance+Alpha, RGB and RGBA).
-Pallete and 16-bit PNG files are not supported.
+Palette and 16-bit PNG files are not supported.
 Use an image converter if an image is in an unsupported format.